 The Arabic word for mother is Umm.
-The root letters of umm is alif, meem and meem.
+The root letters of umm are hamza, meem and meem.
 Why does this Arabic morphology matter?
 Because it is profound how the same root letters have given birth to words such as imaam (leader, guide), amaama (front) and Ummah (nation).
 Another meaning of the word umm is foundation.
 The Arabic word for mother tells us all.
 A mother is a child’s guide, leader, foundation and very well capable of nurturing and changing a nation!
 A mother’s contribution and her influence is greater than that of the father’s (or anyone else’) in a child’s life.

 Ibn Maajah recorded Prophet Muhammed (saws)’s advice to men, “Choose for your seeds (a good mother), for indeed breeding is a strategy”.
 This advice is a clear evidence from the Prophet (saws) that mothers are the foundation of good upbringing of the child.
 Good upbringing begins by choosing a virtuous woman as a child’s mother who can have a good influence on the child.